H-Mateus/NHS-Hack-day---mentoring-app/README.md

 # App name - TorMentor!

-- Facilitate schedualling meetings
+- Facilitate scheduling meetings
-    - Sign up with your GMC ID, aviliablity, in-person/virtual
+    - Sign up with your GMC ID, availability, in-person/virtual
-    - Then given a list of avilable mentors to choose
+    - Then given a list of available mentors to choose

-# Phsical design
+# Physical design

 - Meetings tab (shared with relevant mentors)
     - Prior meeting